CANFLUX/pipeline-documentation/README.md

 ## Data Cleaning Pipeline Documentation and Instructions

 Compiled by: Rosie Howard, 2024\
-Edits and contributions from: Zoran Nesic, Sara Knox, June Skeeter, Paul Moore, and other EcoFlux Lab members
+Edits and contributions from: Zoran Nesic, Sara Knox, June Skeeter, Paul Moore, and other EcoFlux Lab members and affiliates.

 ### Outline